 Altered target-site resistance.
 The site where the toxin usually binds in the insect becomes modified to reduce the insecticide’s effects

 Penetration resistance.
 Resistant insects may absorb the toxin more slowly than susceptible insects.
-Penetration resistance occurs when the insect’s outer cuticle develops barriers which can slow absorption of the chemicals into their bodies.
+Penetration resistance occurs when the insect’s outer cuticle develops barriers that can slow the absorption of the chemicals into their bodies.
 This mechanism is frequently present along with other types.